-- The limb is raised in the air to help drain the blood, and the limb is wrapped to help drain the blood out through the IV.
+- The limb is raised in the air and then wrapped to help drain the blood out of the limb.

-- The cuff is inflated and the doctor puts the numbing medicine into the limb.
+- After the cuff is inflated, the doctor puts numbing medicine into the IV in the limb.

 - The numbing medicine is left in the limb for a specific amount of time before the cuff is deflated.
 The doctor will decide how long the cuff stays inflated.

 Once the Bier block is done, the doctor will come out and talk with you.
-Your child will still be asleep.
-After the procedure, your child will go to an area, called the Post Anesthesia Care Unit (PACU).
-In the PACU, your child will wake up from the sleeping medicine.
-A nurse will come to the waiting area and invite you to your child’s bedside.
+Your child may still be asleep at that time.
+After the procedure, your child will go to an area called the Post Anesthesia Care Unit (PACU).
+In the PACU, your child will wake up from the anesthesia or sedation.
+A nurse will come to the waiting area and invite you to your child’s bedside once it is safe to have visitors.
 The amount of time children spend in the PACU varies, but is usually about an hour.

-Children usually have no pain when they wake up.
+Children usually have little or no pain when they wake up.